Day 152 of Year Long Road Trip Along America’s Scenic Byways

 I expected to drive southeast from Coos Bay today.
 I’ve been torn about visiting Crater Lake due to the snowy weather.
-The end of April is practically summer in Texas and it is winter in Oregon.
+The end of April is practically summer in Texas, and it is winter in Oregon.
 I know the road is open to the crater, but the rim roads are closed.
-If I ditch Crater Lake now, I can add a few days in Utah or go to King’s Canyon by Yosemite, and hope that when I return to Oregon in October it hasn’t snowed too much, or I can at least do a drive by and know what I will be up against in October and will have gotten a glimpse if the weather gods aren’t nice this fall.
+If I ditch Crater Lake now, I can add a few days in Utah or go to King’s Canyon by Yosemite, and hope that when I return to Oregon in October it hasn’t snowed too much.
+Or I can at least do a drive by and know what I will be up against in October and will have gotten a glimpse of the lake if the weather gods aren’t nice this fall.

 As I contemplated my route for the day, I returned north to Florence because a saw a laundromat with SHOWERS…brilliant.
 I drove 40 miles for a laundromat and showers…haha.
 I wonder how many of my readers can make that claim. $26 later, I was clean, and my three loads of laundry (including sleeping bag and blankets) were clean.
 So much sand and dirt had been tracked into VANilla from the rain.
 Speaking of rain, it’s raining now.
 That volunteer at the lighthouse should be a weather man.
 He said, “”It’s rare to get three sunny days in a row.”